 Indians may or may not hand over business cards at a meeting.
 With the shift towards digitalization, more and more companies are shying away from printing and prefer sharing digital versions of their contact details.

 People in India tend to switch between topics and cover a wide range of points during their conversations.
-It does not reflect a lack of focus but their wish to know where you come from and your environment before they can talk in-depth business.
+It does not imply a lack of focus but their wish to know where you come from and your environment before they can talk in-depth business.

 Gift giving is customary in India.
 A small token from your end can go a long way in establishing relationships.

 Being a multi-cultural and multi religious society, India has many holidays.
 It’s advisable to check the holiday calendar before fixing up meetings.